Ganga Narayan Singh: Barabhum Raj

 Vivek Narayan, the Raja of Barabhum, had two queens.
 Two queens had two sons.
 After the death of Raja Vivek Narayan in the 18th century, there was a struggle for successor between two sons Lachhuman Singh and Raghunath Narayan.

-According to the traditional Bhumij system, Lachman Singh, the son of the elder queen, was the only one who had the succession.
+According to the traditional Rajput system, Lachman Singh, the son of the elder queen, was the only one who had the succession.
 But a long family dispute started after the British recognized the younger son Raghunath Narayan as the Raja.
 The local Bhumij sardars used to support Lachman Singh.
 Lachman Singh was expelled from the state.
 Lachman Singh was given the jagir of Bandhdih village for his livelihood, where his only job was to look after the Bandhadih Ghat.

 After Raja Raghunath Narayan death in 1798, the Sadar Diwani Adalat settled the family dispute in favour of his elder son, Ganga Govinda Singh.
 Madhav Singh later reconciled with his brother and became his diwan.
 Lachman Singh’s son, Ganga Narayan Singh, deprived of the Panch Sardari estate following his father’s imprisonment and death in Medinipur jail, later led a revolt against Raja Ganga Govinda Singh and Diwan Madhav Singh.